sethvincent/rpclevel/README.md

 # rpclevel

-Use leveldb over rcp.
-Also, use leveldb over rcp as a leveldown-compatible module so that you can use things like subleveldown.
+Use leveldb over rpc.
+Also, use leveldb over rpc as a leveldown-compatible module so that you can use things like subleveldown on the client.

 This is a learning project to get a better understanding of rpc and leveldown, and could have some wonky things going on.
 Feedback via the issues queue would be welcome & helpful.